 There is also the unlikely possibility of a severe reaction to any study drug.
 Please ask your hospital doctor if you would like more information.
 Once you have been included in the study, you and your doctors will know which treatment the computer has allocated for you.
 Your doctors will be aware of whether there are any particular side effects that they should look out for.

 Women who are pregnant may be included, however, the effect of some of the treatments on unborn babies is uncertain.
-Dexamethasone and oseltamivir have previously been used in pregnancy for other medical conditions without safety concerns being raised.
+Steroids and oseltamivir have previously been used in pregnancy for other medical conditions without safety concerns being raised (but because dexamethasone could have effects on the baby, pregnant and breastfeeding women will receive an alternative steroid).
 Baloxavir and sotrovimab have not been used in pregnant women before but are considered to have an acceptably low level of risk to use in pregnant women in this trial by a national expert panel; your medical team will discuss with you whether you would be willing to receive them.

 8) Can I stop the study treatment or my participation early?

 If you or your doctor want to stop the study treatment before the course has been completed, then you are free to do so.
-If you decide that you do not wish any more information to be collected about you, you are free to say so (although de-identified information that has been collected up to that point will continue to be analysed by the research team).
+If you decide that you do not wish any more information to be collected about you, you are free to say so (although de-identified information collected up to that point will continue to be analysed by the research team).

 9) If I have any questions or problems, who can I call?